 Join us in redefining the perfect lawn not as a weed-free sea of green, but as a beautiful and thriving place that’s welcoming to people and pollinators!

 But what is a pollinator-perfect lawn?
 It's one that's filled with nectar-rich blooms and safe places for pollinators to rest.
-Of the 20 million acres of lawn in the US, unfortunately, much is manicured turf offering so little food and shelter that it might as well be pavement!
-If we all modified just 10% of our existing lawns we could add 2 million acres of pollinator habitat.
+Of the 40 million acres of lawn in the US, unfortunately, much is manicured turf grass offering so little food and shelter that it might as well be pavement!
+If we all modified just 10% of our existing lawns we could add 4 million acres of wildlife habitat.
 That means more pollinators for our vegetable gardens and a lot less mowing for us!

 Here's what you can do.